GitHub Actions

 The SAST, SCA, and Secret Scan actions share the same core workflow structure: a checkout step, the scanner action, and an optional SARIF upload to GitHub's Security tab.

-Each of these actions automatically switches between full scan and differential scan modes depending on the Git event that triggered the workflow:
+The SAST and Secret Scan actions automatically switch between full scan and differential scan modes depending on the Git event that triggered the workflow:

 • Push to the default branch → full scan of all configured paths.